 While the pecans are toasting, prepare the coating mixture.
 Microwave the butter in a large microwave-safe bowl until melted.
-Stir in the brown sugar, maple syrup, cinnamon, salt, and cayenne.
+Stir in the brown sugar, maple syrup, salt, cayenne, and cinnamon.

-Once the pecans are fragrant, remove them from the oven and pour the hot nuts into the coating mixture.
-(Be careful as it might splutter and hiss.)
-Stir until the nuts are evenly coated, and pour them back onto the foil-lined baking sheet and spread them in an even layer.
+Once the pecans are fragrant, remove them from the oven and pour the hot nuts into the coating mixture, reserving the baking sheet.
+Be careful as it might splutter and hiss.
+Stir until the nuts are evenly coated.

-Bake for another 10 minutes, stirring after every 3-4 minutes.
+Bake for another 10 minutes, stirring after every 3 to 4 minutes.
 After 10 minutes, remove the nuts from the oven and allow them to cool and crisp up on the baking sheet.